aidos-lab/node2vec-surprises/README.md

-# RAWOS: Random Walks on Structures
+# RAWOS: Random Walks On Structures